mraniki/tt/README.md

 ## 🚧 Roadmap

 ### V1.3
 - Support Uniswap V3 (more testing needed)

 ### v1.4
 - Support limit order for DEX (1inch and v3)
-- Support DEX limit order if supported like dydx / Kwenta / GMX
+- Support DEX limit order on dydx / Kwenta / GMX
 - Review testmode command to be part of the switch command.

 ### v1.5